 Head lice are attracted to clean hair and aren’t a sign of bad hygiene.
 Body lice, which carry disease, often spread in places where there’s crowding and poor hygiene.
 Pubic lice usually spread by sexual contact with a person who has them.

 Pets can’t carry lice.
 Some forms of lice can be transferred through pillowcases, clothing, and toilet seats, but the occurrence of this is quite low.
-Classroom carpets can’t transfer live lice either.
+Classroom carpets can’t transfer live head lice either except when children nap close together on the carpet.

 Most forms of lice infestation are visible to the naked eye, but sometimes a doctor will need a magnifying glass to see live lice or their egg sacs, which are also called nits.